-Can I join the Section as a Level 11 member?
+Can I join the Section as a Level 7 Member?

-You can join your Employer's Section as a Level 11 member if you were:
+You can join your Employer's Section as a Level 7 Member if you were:

-- a NUVOS member at the date of transfer of your employment; - a person entitled to membership of NUVOS at that date if you are a permanent employee or categorised as probationary staff, full-time staff, part-time staff or a fixed term appointee; or - a member of your Employer's Stakeholder Scheme when your employment transferred.
+- a PCSPS Classic Plus or Premium Level member at the date of transfer of your employment and you are a permanent employee or categorised as probationary staff, full-time staff, part-time staff or fixed term appointee; or - eligible for PCSPS Classic Plus or Premium Level membership at the date of transfer of your employment.

-If you were a NUVOS member at the date of transfer of your employment you will automatically become a Level 11 member of your Employer's Section, unless you tell your Employer within 90 days of first becoming eligible that you do not wish to join the Section.
+If you were a PCSPS Classic Plus or Premium Level member immediately before the transfer of your employment you will automatically become a Level 7 Member unless you tell your Employer within 90 days of first becoming eligible that you do not wish to join the Section.

-If you were entitled to membership but were not a member of NUVOS at the date of transfer of your employment you will need to authorise your Employer to deduct your member contributions from your pay.
+If you were entitled to membership but were not a member of the PCSPS Classic Plus or Premium Level at the date of transfer of your employment you will need to authorise your Employer to deduct your Member contributions from your pay.
 You should ask your Employer for the relevant form.